rylanb/CraftCMS-Boilerplate/readme.md

 	- `npm install -g gulp`
 2. Install gulp modules defined in package.json:
  	- `npm install`
+3. Check for outdated packages
+  - `npm outdated`
-3. Gulp away by running:
+4. Gulp away by running:
 	- `gulp`
 	-  ^ to run default tasks array or to just watch for new changes:
 	- `gulp watch`